You get: high-resolution archives, ad-free site while logged in, access to the Toolbox, Tool site badge, 5 Shmuckers per pledge

 It's getting noisy.
 It's maybe not so fun anymore.
 There are a few too many of us on the sidewalk now, holding up cardboard signs saying "please help."

 You can't (and shouldn't) empty your wallet by throwing bucks into every open guitar case you pass.
 But still, it's important to support a few of the things you truly do care about.
 Because those things may go away if you don't.

 You're the only one who can make that decision about who to support.
 You can cast your vote for the best stuff, with a few dollar bills pledged here and there.
 I really hope that what we're doing here means enough to you that you will choose to pledge something to Erfworld.

-From Rob, David, Xin, Linda, John, Red, Steve, Brendan and the rest of Team Erfworld, thank you very much!
+From Rob, Xin, Lauri, Linda, John, Red, Brendan and the rest of Team Erfworld, thank you very much!